Lina Meruane: Biography

 Meruane published two novels before leaving for New York to do her doctorate studies in Spanish-American literature at New York University.
 In the United States she received a fellowship from the Guggenheim Foundation in 2004 (for the novel Fruta Podrida), and another in 2010 from the National Endowment for the Arts (for Sangre en el ojo).
 In 2011 she received the Anna Seghers-Preis, and the following year she won the 20th Sor Juana Inés de la Cruz Award for Sangre en el ojo, during the Guadalajara International Book Fair, with a jury made up of the writers Yolanda Arroyo Pizarro, Antonio Ortuño, and Cristina Rivera Garza.

-She currently teaches Latin American literature and cultures at New York University.
-She was the founder and director of the independent label Brutas Editoras, which published books from Santiago and Manhattan.
+She currently teaches at the MFA in Creative Writing in Spanish at New York University.